 - Keep cash in Nepali rupees, as most teahouses don’t accept cards

-Annapurna Circuit in May: Route Overview
+Annapurna Circuit In May: Route Overview

 Here’s how the route unfolds, broken into four key stages.
-And it is tailored according to the 13 Day Annapurna Circuit Trek.

 Warm Valleys and the Marsyangdi River Path